Kapendev/joka/README.md

 Joka is a simple nogc utility library for the D programming language.
 It provides data structures and functions that work without garbage collection, offering precise memory control and minimal runtime overhead.

-> [!WARNING]
-> This is alpha software.
-Use it only if you are very cool.

 ## Data Structures

 * [x] Dynamic Array (`List`)